niklastoetsch/CS-SMol-AndroR-model-publication/README.md

 ## Contact

-For questions or collaboration inquiries, please open an issue on GitHub or contact the corresponding author.
+For questions or problems, please open an issue on GitHub or contact the corresponding author.

-## Acknowledgments

-This work contributes to the field of computational toxicology and endocrine disruption screening through machine learning approaches for chemical safety assessment.